 Who pays for great credit card deals?

 We're still left with a puzzle: How come rewards are less generous in Britain?
 It's not that card issuers are meaner over there.
 And it's nothing to do with interest rates.
 Turns out that the Capital One card was an exception, and the UK Cards Association, a British trade group, estimates that credit card rates in the U.K. averaged 17.3 percent in Dec.
 2011, which is a little higher than here.

 No, the reason our credit card companies can fund more generous rewards programs is our higher interchange fees.
 Those fees are the cut of the transaction value that a merchant has to pay, mostly to card issuers, every time a card is swiped.
 Jackson reckons that those in Britain are roughly half what they are in the U.S. He observes:

 The largest difference between the two markets is the commercial framework that sits behind rewards.
 So, in the U.S., interchange on credit cards is considerably higher than it is in the U.K., which means that issuers can invest more in rewards programs, making them deeper, more tangible -- and easier for consumers to see their value.

 We're straying into politics here, but there are two ways of looking at interchange fees:

 - Some argue that merchants pass on the cost of the fees in higher prices to all customers, including poor ones who pay cash.
-This means that if you're struggling to put food on the family table, you may be subsidizing the free flights, cash back and other rewards enjoyed by more prosperous consumers.
+This means that if you're struggling to put food on the family table, you may be subsidizing the rewards for flights, cash back and other rewards enjoyed by more prosperous consumers.

 - Others contend that these fees are just another cost of doing business, and should be regarded in the same way as rent, utility bills, salaries and all the other unavoidable expenses that merchants have to cover.